merenlab/merenlab.org/data/micr-obs-future/index.md

 **2. Create the sample-txt artifact from that and the files in our 02_FASTA directories**

-Now, we create the samples-txt artifact.
-For that we have to account for there being two `BioSample_to_SRA_accession_[PROJECT_ACRONYM].csv` files in the HOT directory.
+Now, we create the `samples-txt` artifact.
+To get them, click [here](files/samples-txt.zip) and select the `samples_raw.txt` files.

+For creating the `sampels-txt` files, we have to account for there being two `BioSample_to_SRA_accession_[PROJECT_ACRONYM].csv` files in the HOT directory.
 Further, anvi'o does not appreciate the use of '-' in sample names, so those will be substituted with '_'.

-Create and run this in the directory above your project directories.
+We created and ran this script in the directory above our project directories.
 ```
 nano makeSamples-txt.py
 ```